jupyterhub/jupyterhub/docs/source/reference/spawners.md

 - [DockerSpawner](https://github.com/jupyterhub/dockerspawner) for spawning user servers in Docker containers
-  * `dockerspawner.DockerSpawner` for spawning identical Docker containers for each users
+  * `dockerspawner.DockerSpawner` for spawning identical Docker containers for each user
-  * `dockerspawner.SystemUserSpawner` for spawning Docker containers with an environment and home directory for each users
+  * `dockerspawner.SystemUserSpawner` for spawning Docker containers with an environment and home directory for each user
   * both `DockerSpawner` and `SystemUserSpawner` also work with Docker Swarm for launching containers on remote machines
 - [SudoSpawner](https://github.com/jupyterhub/sudospawner) enables JupyterHub to